American ammunition column near Vimy in France, 1918

 Professor Barnes authored scores of books and hundreds of articles, which take up forty-seven pages of listings in his biography.
 Nowadays he is regarded as an controversial thinker.
 He became convinced by the early publication of previously secret documents and memoirs that great injustice had been done to Germany by the Versailles treaty.
 Later, after the Second World War, Barnes claimed that Roosevelt entered that war through a backdoor policy which involved provoking Japan.

-Barnes was no friend of Churchill, but they shared some thoughts on how the world should be run.
+Barnes was of Churchill, but they shared some thoughts on how the world should be run.